nbarbettini/little-aspnetcore-book/chapters/use-a-database/create-service-class.md

 ```csharp
 services.AddScoped<ITodoItemService, TodoItemService>();
 ```

+`AddScoped` adds your service to the service container using the **scoped** lifecycle.
+This means that a new instance of the `TodoItemService` class will be created during each web request.
+This is required for service classes that interact with a database.

+> Adding a service class that interacts with Entity Framework Core (and your database) with the singleton lifecycle (or other lifecycles) can cause problems, because of how Entity Framework Core manages database connections per request under the hood.
+To avoid that, always use the scoped lifecycle for services that interact with Entity Framework Core.

 The `TodoController` that depends on `ITodoItemService` will be blissfully unaware of the change, but under the hood you'll be using Entity Framework Core and talking to a real database!